 Storage & Handling Considerations

-Hygroscopic nature requires moisture-free tanks
+- Hygroscopic nature requires moisture-free tanks and proper sealing.

 Advantages & Limitations